-3.1.
-Effect of an Obstacle
+A. Effect of an obstacle

-[44] We simulated multiple lock release flows down a 2-D "channel" in the x-y plane of dimension -4 < x < 23 and slope $\theta_0 = 1.5^\circ$, where the scale length for x and y is $L_0 =$ 250 m.
-The flow and the substrate initially include 5 types of grains equally distributed with diameters of $\{d_i\} = \{300,$ 400, 500, 600, 700} μ m.
+We simulated multiple lock release flows down a 2D "channel" in the x-y plane of dimension -4 < x < 23and slope $\theta_0 = 1.5^\circ$, where the scale length for x and y is $L_0 = 250$ m.
+The flow and the substrate initially include 5 types of grains equally distributed with diameters of $\{d_i\} = \{300, 400, 500, 600, 700\}\mu$ m.
 This corresponds to particle Reynolds numbers, R{pi} , that range from 20 to 71.
 The suspension in the lock is located in the area where -4 < x < 0, 0 < y < H, and H = 1.5.
-The water boundary is at y = 3, which is large enough to cause little coupling of the flow to the water boundary-a deepwater flow.
+The water boundary is at y = 3, which is large enough to cause little coupling of the flow to the water boundary - a deepwater flow.
 The initial particle concentration in the lock is $c_0 = 0.8\%$.
-An obstacle of triangular shape with rounded corners is located along the channel at $\{x_i\} = \{4, 6, 8\} = \{\text{start, top, end}\}$ with an angle of -2° on the upstream side and 5° on the downstream side.
-The current is absorbed exponentially as a function of time at the end of the channel in the range of x = 19 to 23.
-First the resuspension is turned off exponentially in the range of x = 19 to 20, later the concentration is reduced exponentially in the range of x = 20 to 23.
-The exponential decay factor used is 5.
-The initial substrate and obstacle structure is presented (in real units) in Figure 1a.
+An obstacle of triangular shape with rounded corners is located along the channel at $\{x_i\} = \{4, 6, 8\} = \{\text{start}, \text{top}, \text{end}\}$ with an angle of -2° on the upstream side and 5° on the downstream side.
+The current is absorbed at the end of the channel, in the range of x = 20 to 23.
+The initial substrate and obstacle structure is presented (in real units) in Fig. 1a.

-[45] Figure 1 presents the substrate structure and the development of the sediment wave along the channel in the x-y plane for up to 120 sequential flows.
+Figure 1 presents the substrate structure and the development of the sediment wave along the channel in the x-y plane for up to 120 sequential flows.
 Each flow has been completed before the next is started.
 The substrate is colored according to the average grain diameter over the range of 450 μ m to 600 μ m.
 Considering the particle diameter distribution in the substrate, by examining its width or variance, we find similar behavior.
 For the fifth flow, f = 5, there is deposition before the obstacle crest and erosion after the crest.
 The extra erosion downstream generates the next break (increase) in slope and starts the next crest in the downstream direction.
 For f = 10 and f = 20 a train of breaks (increase) in slope develop seeding the SW structure.
-Every SW crest moves upstream due the current deposition on the
+Every SW crest moves upstream due the current deposition on the upstream side of the crest and the erosion on the downstream side.
+By f = 40 a well developed SW train is formed, propagating downstream by the seeding of new breaks in slope, and migrating upstream by the structured erosion and deposition.
+By f = 80 and f = 120 the upstream SW are effected by erosion close to the lock boundary.
+The downstream part of the SW starts to be affected by the change in slope due to current reflection and deposition at the right boundary.
+Increasing the channel length extends the range of the SW downstream, but does not effect the general structure of the flows that we will analyze.
+In the figures presenting the development of SW in the substrate, as in Fig. (1), we consider the color map of the average grain size diameter.